(figures up to 31 December 2020):

 Melrose deal by deal

-McKechnie is a supplier of specialist engineered components to the global aerospace industry.
-During our ownership we improved operating margins at McKechnie from 18% to 24% by optimising its cost base and focusing on profitable business.
-Dynacast is a global provider of precision die cast components for a wide variety of industries including automotive, healthcare, consumer electronics, computers and peripherals.
-During our ownership we improved operating margins at Dynacast from 11% to 16% by successfully aligning capacity with customers and installing a success-driven organisational culture.
+McKechnie is a global supplier of specialist engineered components to the global aerospace industry.
+During our ownership we improved operating margins from 18% to 24% by optimising its cost base and focusing on profitable business.
+Dynacast was a global provider of precision die cast components for a wide variety of industries.
+During our ownership we improved operating margins from 11% to 16% by successfully aligning capacity with customers and installing a success-driven organisational culture.

 |Acquired for||£0.4 billion|